Case Study 8: Singaporean’s spouse didn’t know he could apply for LTVP until we spoke

 Our Approach

-• Apply for a Long-Term Visit Pass (LTVP) sponsored by his spouse
+• Apply for a Long-Term Visit Pass (LTVP) sponsored by his Singapore Citizen spouse, and

-• Simultaneously request a Pre-Approved Letter of Consent (PLOC), which would allow him to work for any company without needing a separate work pass
+• At the same time, request a Pre-Approved Letter of Consent (PLOC), which would allow him to work for any employer in Singapore without the need for a separate work pass.This is distinct from the standard Letter of Consent (LOC) framework commonly used by Dependant Pass holders and certain Long-Term Visit Pass holders.

 The Outcome